EnteSuessSauer/HypeStats/ai/architecture.md

 ## Application Design

-The application follows a single-threaded design with event-driven updates:
+The application follows a predominantly single-threaded design with event-driven updates:

-1. UI responsiveness is maintained through Qt's event loop architecture
+1. UI responsiveness is maintained through Qt's event loop architecture and strategic QCoreApplication.processEvents() calls
-2. Instead of background threads, timers are used to schedule regular tasks
+2. Instead of background worker threads, the application processes data in batches with intermediate UI updates
-3. Long operations like API calls are done synchronously but with progress updates to keep the user informed
+3. Long operations are broken down into smaller chunks with progress updates to keep the user informed
-4. The `watchdog` library's Observer runs in its own thread but interfaces with the main application through callbacks
+4. The `watchdog` library's Observer runs as a daemon thread with proper timeout handling

-This design simplifies the application, eliminates thread synchronization issues, and provides a more stable experience for users.
+5. Thread locks are implemented with context managers to ensure proper cleanup even during exceptions
+6. The application is designed to gracefully shut down by properly cleaning up resources and terminating threads

+This design reduces the complexity and potential issues of multithreaded programming, while still providing a responsive user experience.

 ## Configuration